SyamSundar-projects/Probability-and-Stochastic-Process/README.md

 # Probability-and-Stochastic-Process
-Tex file through which created pdf
+HW1.tex is the tex file through which created pdf HW.py is the python code to compute the homework problem
-HW1.tex